Ella Henderson

-Gabriella Michelle Henderson (born 12 January 1996), known as Ella Henderson, is an English singer and songwriter.
-She competed in the ninth series of The X Factor UK in 2012, finishing in sixth place despite being a strong favourite to win.
+Gabriella Michelle "Ella" Henderson (born 12 January 1996), is an English singer and songwriter.
+She rose to prominence after competing in the ninth series of The X Factor UK in 2012 finishing in sixth place.
 She signed with Syco Music shortly after, and released her debut studio album, Chapter One (2014), which reached number one in the UK.
 The album spawned the chart-topping single "Ghost", as well as the top 20 singles "Glow" and "Yours".
+She went on a four-year hiatus in 2015, and released her second studio album, Everything I Didn't Say, in 2022.
+It became her second top 10 album in the UK.

-Henderson went on a four-year hiatus in 2015.
-Her second studio album, Everything I Didn't Say, was released in March 2022.
-In addition to solo material, she recorded several successful collaborations, including "Glitterball" with Sigma, "Here for You" with Kygo (both in 2015), "This Is Real" with Jax Jones, "We Got Love" with Sigala (both in 2019), "Let's Go Home Together" with Tom Grennan (2021), "Crazy What Love Can Do" with David Guetta and Becky Hill, and "21 Reasons" with Nathan Dawe (both in 2022), five of which reached the top 10 in the UK.
+In addition to solo material, Henderson recorded a string of successful collaborations, including the UK top 10 singles: "Glitterball" with Sigma, "This Is Real" with Jax Jones, "Let's Go Home Together" with Tom Grennan, "Crazy What Love Can Do" with David Guetta and Becky Hill, "21 Reasons" with Nathan Dawe, "React" with Switch Disco, "0800 Heaven" with Dawe and Joel Corry, and "Alibi" with Rudimental.
+She has received the Brit Billion Award, and nominations for four Brit Awards and an Ivor Novello Award.

 Early life

-Gabriella Michelle Henderson was born in Tetney, Lincolnshire, on 12 January 1996, the daughter of Michelle and Sean Henderson.
+Henderson was born on 12 January 1996, the daughter of Michelle and Sean Henderson.
 She has two brothers and a sister.

 She began singing when she was around three years old and taught herself to play the piano a few years later.
-She put on Christmas shows for her family at and was encouraged to pursue her love of music and songwriting by her paternal grandfather.
+She put on Christmas shows for her family and was encouraged to pursue her love of music and songwriting by her paternal grandfather.
 Her interest developed further at St Martins Prep School in Grimsby, and she subsequently decided to audition for a scholarship place at Tring Park School for the Performing Arts in Tring.
 She boarded at the school between the ages of 11 and 16.
 She attended the school at the same time as Dan Ferrari-Lane, who later became a member of the boyband District3 which appeared on The X Factor alongside Henderson in 2012.
-In early 2012, she made a singing appearance on a celebrity Christmas special of the Channel 4 series Come Dine with Me, where she performed "All I Want for Christmas Is You".
+In 2011, she made a singing appearance on a celebrity Christmas special of the Channel 4 series Come Dine with Me, where she performed "All I Want for Christmas Is You".